Palin’s son seeks to bar media in assault proceedings

 - Trump Twitter ruling: What a Washington woman did to get blocked by the president

+Anchorage District Court Judge David Wallace denied media requests to cover pre-trial proceedings earlier this week in Veterans Court.
+He cited an administrative rule that requires media requests to be submitted at least 24 hours ahead of time as the reason for barring reporters, though judges have leeway and have granted approval in a much shorter timeframe.

-A phone message left at the court asking if Wallace planned to recuse himself from the case was not immediately returned.
+Wallace was appointed to the bench by Sarah Palin when she was Alaska’s governor.
+A phone message left at the court asking if Wallace planned to recuse himself because of that tie was not immediately returned.

+Anchorage-based media attorney John McKay said he has no issue with Wallace overseeing the case, even as a Sarah Palin appointee.
+The system allows either side to pre-empt a judge if they feel it’s appropriate, McKay said.

+“I think we have an excellent system of picking judges and an excellent track record with judges,” he said.